-The preliminary development plan shall conform to the Civil Plan submittal requirements as stated in the permit application.
-Civil Plans shall be scaled to 22-inch x 34-inch format showing existing and proposed conditions.
+The preliminary development plan shall consist of 22-inch x 34-inch or 24-inch x 36-inch drawings for existing and proposed conditions.
 The preliminary development plan shall show the character of the existing site and proposed features, including but not limited to:

-- 1. Existing and proposed property boundaries, easements, and rights-of-way. - 2.
-Existing and proposed contours with a 2-foot maximum contour interval, unless the City determines a lesser interval is sufficient to show drainage patterns and basin boundaries. - 3.
-Offsite areas contributing runoff to the site. - 4.
-Natural and manmade drainage features on and adjacent to the site, including existing and proposed stormwater facilities. - 5.
-Existing on-site water wells, areas of potential slope instability, structures, utilities, and septic tanks and drain fields. - 6.
-Location of the 100-year floodplain and floodways and shoreline management area limits on and adjacent to the site. - 7.
-Existing water resource features on and adjacent to the site, including streams, wetlands, springs, and sinks.
+1. Existing and proposed property boundaries, easements, and rights-of-way.

+2. Existing and proposed contours with a 2-foot maximum contour interval, unless the City determines a lesser interval is sufficient to show drainage patterns and basin boundaries.

-- 8. Existing and proposed drainage flow routes for each Threshold Discharge Area (TDA) to and from the site, including bypass flows. - 9.
-Proposed location of structural source control BMPs implemented in accordance with Minimum Requirement #3 Source Control of Pollution, Section 4-9 and VMC14.26, where applicable. - a.
-The City requires that new trash enclosures are designed to avoid discharge to a stormwater catch basin.
-This may include an engineered cover or roof system, with an approved connection to sanitary sewer if a drain is required. - 10.
-Point of discharge locations from the proposed project site that preserve the natural drainage patterns and existing outfall locations in accordance with Minimum Requirement #4 Preservation of Natural Drainage Systems and Outfalls. - 11.
-Areas of the project site where on-site stormwater management BMPs will be effectively implemented, in accordance with Minimum Requirement #5 On-site Stormwater Management), including low impact development BMPs.
-The plan must show the areas of retained native vegetation, required flow lengths, and vegetated flow paths for proper implementation of these BMPs. - 12.
-All existing drainage facilities, including structural water quality or flow control BMPs and conveyance systems.
-This includes adjacent facilities which may have overflow or outfall onto the project site.
-Existing facility function must be discussed and may not be degraded by the proposed project. - 13.
-Existing and proposed Pollution-Generating Pervious Surfaces (PGPS), including lawn, landscaped areas, and pasture areas. - 14.
-Existing areas of the site predominantly covered by native vegetation (i.e., native trees, shrubs, and herbaceous plants as defined by the Washington State Department of Ecology) and areas of native vegetation to be preserved under proposed conditions. - 15.
-Approximate location and size of proposed runoff treatment and flow control facilities implemented in accordance with Minimum Requirements #6 Runoff Treatment and #7 Flow Control, and Sections 4-5 and 4-6. - 16.
-The wetland boundary for sites that discharge stormwater to a wetland, either directly or indirectly through a conveyance system. - 17.
-A conceptual grading plan that verifies the constructability of a stormwater facility. - 18.
-A conceptual erosion prevention and sediment control plan showing proposed measures.
+3. Offsite areas contributing runoff to the site.

+4. Natural and manmade drainage features on and adjacent to the site, including existing and proposed stormwater facilities.

+5. Existing on-site water wells, areas of potential slope instability, structures, utilities, and septic tanks and drain fields.

+6. Location of the 100-year floodplain and floodways and shoreline management area limits on and adjacent to the site.

+7. Existing water resource features on and adjacent to the site, including streams, wetlands, springs, and sinks.

+8. Existing and proposed drainage flow routes for each Threshold Discharge Area (TDA) to and from the site, including bypass flows.

+9. Proposed location of structural source control BMPs implemented in accordance with Minimum Requirement #3 - Source Control of Pollution, Section 4-9 and VMC14.26, where applicable.

+10. Point of discharge locations from the proposed project site that preserve the natural drainage patterns and existing outfall locations in accordance with Minimum Requirement #4 - Preservation of Natural Drainage Systems and Outfalls.

+11. Areas of the project site where on-site stormwater management BMPs will be effectively implemented, in accordance with Minimum Requirement #5 - On-site Stormwater Management), including low impact development BMPs.
+The plan must show the areas of retained native vegetation, required flow lengths, and vegetated flow paths for proper implementation of these BMPs.

+12. All existing drainage facilities, including structural water quality or flow control BMPs and conveyance systems.

+13. Existing and proposed Pollution-Generating Pervious Surfaces (PGPS), including lawn, landscaped areas, and pasture areas.

+14. Existing areas of the site predominantly covered by native vegetation (i.e., native trees, shrubs, and herbaceous plants as defined by the Washington State Department of Ecology) and areas of native vegetation to be preserved under proposed conditions.

+15. Approximate location and size of proposed runoff treatment and flow control facilities implemented in accordance with Minimum Requirements #6 - Runoff Treatment and #7 - Flow Control, and Sections 4-5 and 4-6.

+16. The wetland boundary for sites that discharge stormwater to a wetland, either directly or indirectly through a conveyance system.

+17. A conceptual grading plan that verifies the constructability of a stormwater facility.

+18. A conceptual erosion prevention and sediment control plan showing proposed measures.